probinso/ppaml-eval-tools/doc/getting-started.md

       - `input` specifies the input path.

-  - The `package` section describes attributes related to packaging run data.
-    Currently, it supports only one key – `base` – which sets where the output data from the executable will go.

   - The `evaluation` section tells `ppaml` how to evaluate a run.
 Don’t worry about it just yet – we’ll look at it again in a minute.